antonioribeiro/coollection/README.md

 ## Changes to [tightenco/collect](https://github.com/tightenco/collect)

-As it is still using [Illuminate's namespace](https://github.com/tightenco/collect/pull/56), which may conflict with **Illuminate\Support\Collection**, for those who may need it in a Laravel project, this package has an [updater script](upgrade-collect.sh) which downloads tightenco/collect sources and change the namespace to [**Tightenco\Collect**](https://github.com/antonioribeiro/coolection/blob/master/src/package/Support/Tightenco/Collect/src/Tightenco/Collect/Support/Collection.php).
+As it is still using [Illuminate's namespace](https://github.com/tightenco/collect/pull/56), which will conflict with **Illuminate\Support\Collection**, for those who need to use it in a Laravel project, this package has an [updater script](upgrade-collect.sh) which downloads tightenco/collect sources and change the namespace to [**Tightenco\Collect**](https://github.com/antonioribeiro/coolection/blob/master/src/package/Support/Tightenco/Collect/src/Tightenco/Collect/Support/Collection.php).

 ## Install